Kalyn’s Souvlaki Recipe (Video)

-Kalyn’s Souvlaki is a classic version of Greek Sovlakia, or Greek grilled pork on a skewer.
-I’ve been a fan of Souvlaki for years and if you like Greek Food I bet you’ll enjoy this recipe.
+Kalyn’s Pork Souvlaki Recipe is a classic recipe for pork that’s marinated in Greek flavors and cooked on a skewer.
+I’ve been a fan of this Greek Pork Souvlaki for years and if you like Greek Food I bet you’ll enjoy this recipe.

-PIN Kalyn’s Souvlaki Recipe to try it later!
+PIN the Pork Souvlaki Recipe to try it later!

-It’s grilling season, and Kalyn’s Souvlaki is a favorite kabob recipe I love to make on the grill!
-Souvlaki is easy to make and delicious and I often serve it with my perennial favorite Greek American Salad for a summer dinner that I’d never get tired of.
+It’s grilling season, and Kalyn’s Pork Souvlaki Recipe is a favorite kabob recipe I love to make on the grill!
+Pork Souvlaki is easy to make and delicious and I often serve it with my perennial favorite Greek American Salad for a summer dinner that I’d never get tired of.

-This recipe has been overdue for a photo update for quite a few years now, so I’m excited to share the new photos with you.
-I hope they’ll entice you to make this Greek favorite if you haven’t already tried the recipe.
+And a few years ago I updated the photos for this recipe, and I hope the new photos might entice you to make these grilled Pork Souvlaki kabobs if you haven’t already tried the recipe.
 And if you’re a huge Greek food fan like I am, scroll down to see lots more good ideas for Greek flavors for summer!

 What is Souvlaki?